adragonqaq/adragonqaq/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on ...
+- 😄 Pronouns: ADargon
+- ⚡ Fun fact:  Standing on the shoulders of giants
 <!--
 **adragonqaq/adragonqaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.